Timongcraft/CrossStitch/README.md

 # CrossStitch

 CrossStitch is a Minecraft mod designed to improve Minecraft proxy compatibility with other Minecraft mods.
-This mod is supported by the [Velocity](https://velocitypowered.com/) team and is developed against Velocity and Fabric, but the principles used are intended to be generic enough to apply to any Minecraft proxy and to any Minecraft modding platform.
+This mod is supported by the [Velocity](https://papermc.io/software/velocity) team and is developed against Velocity and Fabric, but the principles used are intended to be generic enough to apply to any Minecraft proxy and to any Minecraft modding platform.
 (Once we have modern Forge support in Velocity, for instance, we'll have a version for Forge, for instance.)

 ## Installation

-Download the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/crossstitch) or from the releases section here.
+Download the mod from [Modrinth](https://modrinth.com/mod/crossstitch), [CurseForge](https://www.curseforge.com/minecraft/mc-mods/crossstitch) or the releases section here.

 CrossStitch needs to be installed on the Fabric server itself - Velocity supports CrossStitch as